 - Beautiful views of Ganesh Himal, Langtang Himal and several backdrops along the trail

-- Walk through juniper and pine forest.
+- Serene walk through juniper and pine forest.

 - Day 10: Thulo Syabru to Sing Gompa (3,580 m/11,745 ft) approx 5 hrs hike

-With an early start we begin the trek for the day.
+With an early start, we begin the trek for the day.
 The trail includes more uphill with views of Ganesh Himal and a range of peaks located in Tibet.
 Our trail from Thulo Syabru goes to Foprang Danda (3,200m/10,498ft) passing through Dursagang (2,660m/8,727ft).
 After a while, we reach Sing Gompa, a small village where we would find a well-managed local cheese factory and a Buddhist Monastery.

 - Visit local cheese factory and Buddhist monastery

-- The trek will be accompanied with magnificent views of Ganesh Himal and range of peaks lies in Tibet
+- The trek will be accompanied with magnificent views of Ganesh Himal and the range of peaks lies in Tibet

 - You can see monkey flower, Lhokta plant from whose branches Nepali paper is made and several trees including rhododendron flowering along the trails